cfrg/draft-irtf-cfrg-frost/draft-irtf-cfrg-frost.md

 via a trusted dealer that performs key generation (see {{dep-vss}}) or through a distributed key generation protocol.

-* Honest-but-curious coordinator.
-We assume an honest-but-curious Coordinator which, at the time of signing, does not perform a denial of service attack.
-A denial of service would include any action which either prevents the protocol from completing or causing the resulting signature to be invalid.
-Such actions for the latter include sending inconsistent values to participants, such as messages or the set of individual commitments.
+* Assumption of number of corrupted parties.
+FROST achieves signature unforgeability assuming at most `(MIN_PARTICIPANTS-1)` corrupted participants.
+In particular, so long as an adversary corrupts fewer than `MIN_PARTICIPANTS` participants, the scheme remains secure against Existential Unforgeability Under Chosen Message Attack (EUF-CMA) attacks, as defined in {{StrongerSec22}}.
+Satisfying this requirement requires the ciphersuite to adhere to the requirements in {{ciphersuite-reqs}}.

+* Identifiable Abort.
+For the *unforgeability* of signatures, we assume the Coordinator and up to (MIN_PARTICIPANTS-1) number of participate can act adversarially and deviate arbitrarily from the protocol.
+However, to ensure the property of *identifiable abort* (i.e, if any participant causes the protocol to terminate), the Coordinator is trusted to perform reporting of misbehavior honestly.
 Note that the Coordinator is *not* trusted with any private information and communication at the time of signing can be performed over a public but reliable channel.

-Under this threat model, FROST aims to achieve signature unforgeability assuming at most `(MIN_PARTICIPANTS-1)` corrupted participants.
-In particular, so long as an adversary corrupts fewer than `MIN_PARTICIPANTS` participants, the scheme remains secure against Existential Unforgeability Under Chosen Message Attack (EUF-CMA) attacks, as defined in {{BonehShoup}}, Definition 13.2.
-Satisfying this requirement requires the ciphersuite to adhere to the requirements in {{ciphersuite-reqs}}.

 FROST does not aim to achieve the following goals: